tapdata/idaas/README.md

 #### Consistency Guarantee(*)

 Provide "Read your writes" as well as "Causal Consistency" guarantees under circumstances where stronger consistency is required to ensure user experience.

+#### DaaS Development Kit

+Development Kit including easy to use APIs and commands to facilitate rapid data development activities.

 ## More Key Features